Nicola Grigg: Second term (2023–present)

 On 27 November 2023, she was appointed by the Governor-General, Dame Cindy Kiro at Government House to be the Associate Minister of Agriculture, Minister of State for Trade, and Minister for Women in the National-led coalition government.

+In September 2024, Grigg represented New Zealand at the ASEAN Economic Ministers Meeting in Laos in her capacity as Minister of State for Trade.
+Grigg also represented New Zealand at the PACER Plus Ministerial Meeting in Brisbane in November 2024, and at the Pacific Island Forum Trade Ministers Meeting in Fiji in July 2025.

-In late February 2025 Grigg, in her capacity as Minister of State for Trade and Investment, accompanied Prime Minister Christopher Luxon and a business delegation to Vietnam to promote bilateral economic and educational relations.
+In late February 2025 she accompanied Prime Minister Christopher Luxon and a business delegation to Vietnam to promote bilateral economic and educational relations.
+Grigg also attended the East Asia Summit with Prime Minister Luxon in Malaysia in late October 2025.

+As Minister for Women, Grigg launched a Gender Pay Gap toolkit to measure and address pay gaps, a Free to Lead toolkit to assist in tackling online harm, and a "BoardConnector" database to get more women into leadership and governance.

+Following a cabinet reshuffle in early April 2026, Grigg was appointed as Minister for the Environment.
+On 14 May 2026, she introduced the Hazardous Substances and New Organisms Amendment Bill into Parliament.

 Personal life

 Grigg previously dated former All Black captain Richie McCaw.

 In October 2023, Grigg revealed at a National Party press conference in Rolleston that she was six-and-a-half months’ pregnant.
 She and her partner Phil have a son.
 Grigg resides in Prebbleton in the Selwyn District.

 Views and position

 Grigg has supported the establishment of safe zones around abortion providers and hospitals.
 While voting for the Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Act 2022 during its first reading in Parliament, Grigg argued that establishing abortion safe zones would reduce "harassment, hate speech, and intimidation" by anti-abortion protesters against vulnerable women.